abstracthat/hexo-boilerplate/source/index.md

 layout: page
+article_feature: true
 title: Introducing The Easiest Way to Launch a Website
 subheading: The Quickest Way to Go From An Idea To An Optimized & Deployed Site
 video: s39mNwFuQDQ
 button: Check It Out on GitHub
 button_link: http://github.com/abstracthat/hexo-boilerplate/